mbarkdull/FormicidaeMolecularEvolution/README.md

 42-46).***

-To run this step, use the command: " `./scripts/DataOrthofinder [version number, either "current" or 2.3.8]`
+To run this step, use the command: " `./scripts/DataOrthofinder [version number, either 'current' or '2.3.8'] [full path to a species tree where tip names correspond to file names, for example 'acep_transcripts']`

-This will infer orthogroups and multiple-sequence alignment-based gene trees; MAFFT is used to generate the multiple sequence alignments and FastTree to generate the gene trees.
+This will infer orthogroups and multiple-sequence alignments of amino acid sequences; MAFFT is used to generate the multiple sequence alignments.
 Outputs will be found in a new subdirectory of `/FormicidaeMolecularEvolution/`, `./OrthoFinder/fasta/OrthoFinder`.

 If you use Orthofinder, please cite it: